 Wildfire season in Alberta started on March 1, and while it got off to a slow start, since the beginning of May, the number of fires has been steadily increasing, as well as the intensity of some.

 As of 10 a.m.
-July 10, there were no fire bans in place across Alberta.
+Aug.
+23, there was one fire ban in place in the province.